 Shortcomings in the treaty

 Articles 1 and 2 of the treaty highlight mutual respect between the parties regarding territorial integrity as well as sovereignty.
-Both governments are obliged to inform each other about every abrasion with other neighboring countries that might have an impact on the bilateral affairs.
+Both governments are obliged to inform each other about every abrasion with other neighboring countries that might have an impact on bilateral affairs.
 Nevertheless, Nepal argued that India missed consulting Nepali during the 1962 Sino-Indian war and the wars with Pakistan.

 Article 5 of the treaty states that Nepal is allowed to import weapons through Indian territory.
 Nevertheless, the article does not limit Nepal from importing weapons from other countries.
 Therefore, one can argue that India broke the agreement when they imposed an economic blockade on Nepal in the late 1980s when Nepal imported weapons from its northern neighbor of China.

 Articles 6 and 7 focus on bilateral economic prospects and the treatment of each other’s citizens.
-Indian citizens, therefore, have the right to obtain land in Nepal, which is contradictious to other regulations that ban foreigners from buying a property in Nepal.
-Both countries give each other’s citizen rights regarding job opportunities and residence.
+Indian citizens, therefore, have the right to obtain land in Nepal, which is contradictious to other regulations that ban foreigners from buying property in Nepal.
+Both countries give each other’s citizens rights regarding job opportunities and residence.

 Article 10 of the treaty writes that the treaty remains in force until one of the parties determines it with one year’s notice (Mohanty 2019).

 Nepal, being a landlocked country, is also strongly dependent on India.
 Nepal is divided by China through hardly accessible mountains, which makes the trade with India crucial.